Train to teach

-Our programmes are designed to develop reflective practitioners who can apply a deep understanding of the curriculum, learners and learning to impact the development and achievement of young people in our schools.
+Our teacher training programmes are designed to develop reflective practitioners who can apply a deep understanding of the curriculum, learners and learning.
+This helps our trainees to fulfil their teaching ambitions, by having a positive impact on the development and achievement of the children and young people in our schools.

 We deliver innovative approaches to initial teacher education, working with primary, secondary and other education providers across the North West of England and beyond.
-Each year we receive outstanding feedback from our students, with 92% rating our teacher training as good or very good.
+Each year we receive outstanding feedback from our students, with our NSS results standing at 95% overall satisfaction for the past two years.

 Our longstanding links with local authorities, schools and professional subject associations enable our students to gain a variety of professional experience and forge useful contacts within the sector.
 Our partners provide vital insights into current practice, enhancing our ongoing research and consultancy work.

 The practical components of our teacher training are closely linked to the University-taught elements.
 This enables students to reflect on their professional development and build strategies to improve their teaching skills.